Freedom of Information

 At one time it was normal for workers to fire rifles into the shaft to sink polythene bags floating on water.

-2. Irradiated nuclear fuel particles on the seabed near the plant, estimated to be many hundreds of thousands in number.
+2. Irradiated nuclear fuel particles on the seabed near the plant are estimated to be many hundreds of thousands in number.

-Beachs in the vicinity have been closed since 1983 due to this danger, which was caused by old fuel rod fragments being pumped into the sea.
+Beaches in the vicinity were closed to the public in 1983 due to this danger, caused by old fuel rod fragments being pumped into the sea.

 It is planned that from 2008, a clean-up project using Geiger counter-fitted robot submarines will search out and retrieve particles, a process that will take many years.